 Manufacturing growth is key to the UK economy.
 That’s why High Value Manufacturing Catapult is here to help you innovate, scale production and achieve success with our world-class facilities, equipment and expertise.
 To support your projects, our seven centres of manufacturing innovation can help you identify sources of manufacturing funding and partners in research institutions and industry.
 The UKRI has an exciting option for you through the Industrial Strategy Challenge Fund (ISCF), which is part of the government’s £4.7 billion investment in research and development.

 Recently there has been a great deal of activity relating to the ISCF, with a wave of announcements and competition launches.
 With our friends at Innovate UK’s Knowledge Transfer Network (KTN), we’d like to draw your attention on the best opportunities for manufacturing organisations to play a part in the future of the sector.

 UK manufacturers wanting to adopt the latest digital manufacturing technologies can now bid for a new £30 million R&D competition.

 The R&D competition is part of the wider Manufacturing Made Smarter Challenge to support the transformation of UK manufacturing by encouraging the development and integration of industrial digital technologies.
 It will fund projects that will help transform the productivity and agility of UK manufacturing, ready for a fast start and with the potential for rapid impact.
 Projects must be business led and collaborative, with all consortia involving at least one SME.

 The competition is now open and will close on 28 August at 12 noon.
-To find out more about the scope of the competition, eligibility and the application process click here.
+Find out more about the scope of the competition, eligibility and the application process here.